The Stigma of GLP-1 Medication for Weight Loss

 When Practice and Reality Collide

-Nearly eight years ago, I stepped into the most important and fulfilling roles I have experienced when I became the aunt to beautiful (identical) twin girls.
-In spite of my clinical experience and expertise, I admit I was taken aback when a mutual friend one day stopped by with matching onesies that read, “beautiful eyes thick thighs.”
+Nearly eight years ago, I stepped into the most important and fulfilling roles I have even held when I became the aunt to beautiful (identical) twin girls.
+In spite of my clinical experience and expertise, I admit I was taken aback when a mutual friend stopped by one day with matching onesies that read, “pretty eyes thick thighs.”
 The intention of the gift was unquestionably offered with the best of intentions, and yet I couldn’t help but also recognize and appreciate that although my nieces were only a few weeks old, society had already identified its next target.
 While this could easily be dismissed as an isolated incident, far too many clients have shared childhood memories with startling clarity: a grandmother pinching their stomach and saying "we need to watch this," a birthday gift of “Fen-Phen,” a parent putting them on a diet while their siblings ate freely, being praised for eating less or losing weight, or watching their mom step on the scale daily and then declare whether she, herself, is "good" or "bad" based on the number.
 Certainly, adults who grew up and never developed Binge Eating Disorder have shared similar experiences.
-At the same time, these early experiences are powerful and often occur at a developmentally critical time when children are looking to their parents to reflect back to them their self-worth is conditional on their body size.
+At the same time, these early experiences are powerful and often occur at a developmentally critical time when children are looking to their parents to reflect back to them their self-worth is not conditional on their body size.

 An Individually Tailored Approach